Semantic-Society/Neologism/README.md

 - Run `curl -v -d @test-recommender-request.json http://localhost:8080/recommender/batchRecommender -H "Content-Type:application/json"` and inspect the result.

 __DISCLAIMER:__
-Steps above are valid to run in Ubuntu focal
+The steps above are valid to run in Ubuntu focal

 __NOTE:__
-- Initially & every time you make a change to the server code (which affects the client side code), rebundle the meteor client side code by running `npm run meteor-client:bundle`.
+- Initially & every time you make a change to the server code (which affects the client-side code), rebundle the meteor client-side code by running `npm run meteor-client:bundle`.
 - Find more details for the Angular/Meteor integration here: https://github.com/Urigo/angular-meteor/tree/master/examples/AngularCLI